 ASEAN (Association of South East Asian Nations)

-The Association of South East Asian Nations (ASEAN) composed of ten members (Brunei, Indonesia, Cambodia, Laos, Malaysia, Myanmar, Philippines, Thailand, Singapore, and Vietnam) and is the most important forum for regional integration in South East Asia.
+The Association of South East Asian Nations (ASEAN) composed of ten members (Brunei, Indonesia, Cambodia, Laos, Malaysia, Myanmar, Philippines, Thailand, Singapore, and Vietnam) is the most important forum for regional integration in South East Asia.
 Increasingly close economic ties are developed with China, Japan and the Republic of Korea (ASEAN + 3).
 During the anniversary summit in 2007 members signed the ASEAN charter, conferring legal status to the organization.
-ASEAN’s long-term objective is the formation of an Asian community based on three pillars (a security, economic and socio-cultural community).
+ASEAN’s long-term objective is the formation of an Asian community based on three pillars (security, economic and socio-cultural community).

 ARF (ASEAN Regional Forum)